Sheryv/MySQL-script-generator/README.md

 ```
 +Users
 ```
-Everything below will be considered as table names until next `+` sign.
+Everything below will be considered as field names until next `+` sign.

 ### Fields
 ```